neticdk/external-dns-tidydns-webhook/README.md

 docker buildx build --platform=$PLATFORMS --tag $REPO_PATH:$VERSION --push .
 ```

-If building for the local platform is sufficient the regular build/push commands
+If building for the local platform is sufficient, the regular build/push
-can be used:
+commands can be used:

 ```sh
 export VERSION=1.2.3